talupoeg/docs/introToWebDev/3_introJS_week1.md

 [![Eloquent Javascript](https://eloquentjavascript.net/img/cover.jpg "Eloquent Javascript")](https://eloquentjavascript.net/)

-> Notes from the course
+> This online book on the picture is a side resource and has more detailed descriptions and methods to learn JS.

 ## Week I